ojosproject/website/docs/meeting-reports.md

 The Developers Team continued working on
 [backlog items](https://github.com/ojosproject/iris/blob/da899c19da545219db7c2c57cccddd965e89ba4e/docs/maintenance/sprint.md)
 for the second sprint of Winter Quarter.

+Helen continued to work on adding animations and started adding accessibility features on Iris.
+Jesse worked on creating designs for the medication scheduling screen, as well as medication icons.
+Ayush continued to work on the artificial intelligence feature for the care instructions.
+Jason continued to work on the Iris API (to be renamed to the Iris Server) and began running tests.
+Carlos worked on documentation.

 ## February 3, 2025 - General Meeting